-Residence Montsouris or République Apartments: If you are assigned to live in the Montsouris student residence, or in the République apartments, you will be instructed to go directly to the building from the airport to check in.
+Residence: If you are assigned to live in one of the student residences, you will be instructed to go directly to the building from the airport to check in.
 Housing charges will appear on the NYU Bursar bill in US dollars.
 Scholarships and aid awards in excess of tuition and fees will credit against the cost of housing.
 Payments are to be made to the University Bursar in the e-suite online payment tool.

 Note regarding security deposits: In accordance with French law, you will be required upon move-in to give a security deposit equivalent to one month’s rent and the first month's rent in its entirety.
 Please plan to have access to this amount of funds upon arrival.
 Note: French bank accounts will not yet be available when you move in.
-You will be advised as to how to exchange traveler's checks during orientation.
+You will be advised as to how to exchange traveler's checks during orientation, or withdraw money.

-Students who live in the Montsouris residence will live with other students enrolled at NYU Paris, have kitchen and bathroom facilities in the room, and will receive support from live-in NYU student resident assistants.
+Students who live in Residence I will live with other students enrolled at NYU Paris, have kitchen and bathroom facilities in the room, and will receive support from live-in NYU student resident assistants.
 NYU graduate and undergraduate students serve as resident assistants.

-Students who live in homestays and privately owned apartments must understand that NYU does not control these units.
-Rather, NYU Paris puts students in contact with independent Parisian landlords, and hosts whom have rented to NYU students in the past and are willing to rent their apartments or rooms on a short-term basis.
+Students who live do not live in the residnces must understand that NYU does not control these units.
+Rather, NYU Paris puts students in contact with independent Parisian landlords, and hosts whom have rented to NYU students in the past and are willing to rent space on a short-term basis.
 NYU Paris has no financial relationship with landlords/home owners.
 NYU Paris receives no financial gain in exchange.

 The NYU Paris housing coordinator serves as an intermediary between the residence manager, property owners, and students.
 All accommodations have been visited and approved by NYU Paris staff.

-Homestays and privately owned apartments are located in neighborhoods in all twenty arrondissements of Paris and its immediate suburbs.
-Average commute time from these student housing types to the NYU Paris academic center and Parisian universities ranges from 30 to 50 minutes.
+Students who do not live in the residences will live in neighborhoods in all twenty arrondissements of Paris and its immediate suburbs.
+Average commute time from student housing to the NYU Paris academic center and Parisian universities ranges from 30 to 50 minutes.

 There is no "average" room.
-Every apartment, homestay, etc. differs in size and prices range from $600 to $1,400 or more per student per month.
+Every housing placement differs in size and prices range from $600 to $1,400 or more per student per month.

 According to French law, rent for all months in which a unit is occupied is due in its entirety and landlords may legally keep security deposits for up to two months after the student vacates the housing.
-The charge for living in Montsouris or the République apartments is constant for fall and spring semester, whereas the cost to live in a homestay or a privately owned apartment is greater in the spring semester due to the extra length of the spring semester academic calendar.
+The charge for living in either student residence is constant for fall and spring semester, whereas the cost to live out of the residences is greater in the spring semester due to the extra length of the spring semester academic calendar.